-The Network Support Specialist program will provide the student with the skills and knowledge to pursue certifications and careers in computer and network-related administration.
-In addition to communication and support training, students receive training on popular operating systems including Microsoft Windows and Microsoft Windows Server.
-Moreover, students learn how to configure computer and network technologies such as Cisco routers and switches, wireless and mobile devices, as well as learn how to automate administration using PowerShell scripts.
+The IT Systems Administrator program will provide students with the skills and knowledge to pursue certifications and careers in computer and networkrelated administration.
+Students receive training on popular operating systems including Microsoft Windows, Microsoft Windows Server and Linux.
+Moreover, students learn how to configure computer and network technologies such as Cisco routers and switches, Microsoft Exchange Server, Microsoft SQL server, as well as how to automate administration using PowerShell scripts.

-Additionally, students learn how to communicate effectively, as well as manage time and IT-related projects within a corporate infrastructure.
+Students will also learn how to communicate effectively and manage time and IT-related projects within a corporate infrastructure.